E-Bike Buyer’s Guide

 We’ve compiled all our knowledge into one helpful E-MTB guide to help you decide which bike is best for you.

 Cycle touring opens up a whole new world you never knew existed but some sights and destinations are just a little further away than you’d like.
-With an e-trekking bike, you can unlock those doors and make the best use of your time on the bike.
+With an e-touring bike, you can unlock those doors and make the best use of your time on the bike.

 Electric touring bikes are a little rougher and more ready for mixed terrain than our other bikes.
 They’re great for a mish-mash of paved roads, gravel tracks and traffic-free trails.
-Basically, if you want a bike that’ll handle the unexpected, an E-Trekking bike might just be the answer.
+Basically, if you want a bike that’ll handle the unexpected, an E-Touring bike might just be the answer.

 Our Pathlite:ON is a versatile e-bike suitable for various rides and routes you find yourself on.
 It’s even approved for towing the kids along in a trailer!